March 9, 2008

 Oprah’s Big Give Gives Big PR

 OprahShe has given away free cars, household must-haves and now, millions of dollars.
 If there’s one thing we know about Oprah, it’s that she seems to thrive on giving, giving and more giving.
 On Sunday, her new show Oprah’s Big Give will premiere on ABC.
 The show encourages people to “pay it forward” by handing large chunks of cash to average people.
 The catch is, those people have to compete for the most creative way to make other people’s dreams come true.
 Oprah’s clever idea is an effort to make the world a happier place.
-I guess now all she needs is Mickey and a princess.

 Oprah will surely make her money back, but the show’s charitable basis will also boost her public image.
-The show is noticably original and reminds me of one of my favorite movies, Pay It Forward.
+The show is noticeably original and reminds me of one of my favorite movies, Pay It Forward.
 In the past few weeks, I have seen Oprah grace magazines covers and Web pages.
 The show has upgraded her status from superstar to superhero.

 Photo Credit: http://abcmedianet.com